Marc Rotenberg

-Marc Rotenberg is president and founder of the Center for AI and Digital Policy, an independent non-profit organization, incorporated in Washington, D.C.
-Rotenberg is the editor of The AI Policy Sourcebook, a member of the OECD Expert Group on AI, and helped draft the Universal Guidelines for AI.
+Marc Rotenberg (born April 20, 1960) is president and founder of the Center for AI and Digital Policy, an independent non-profit organization, incorporated in Washington, D.C.
+Rotenberg was the editor of The AI Policy Sourcebook, was a member of the OECD Expert Group on AI, and helped draft the Universal Guidelines for AI.
 He teaches the GDPR and privacy law at Georgetown Law and is coauthor of Privacy Law and Society (West Academic 2016) and The Privacy Law Sourcebook (2020).
 Rotenberg is a founding board member and former chair of the Public Interest Registry, which manages the .ORG domain.

 Center for AI and Digital Policy

-The Center for AI and Digital Policy (CAIDP) aims to promote a better society, more fair, more just — "a world where technology promotes broad social inclusion based on fundamental rights, democratic institutions, and the rule of law."
-CAIDP began as a project of the Michael Dukakis Institute.
-CAIDP has provided AI policy advice to many organizations and institutions, including the African Commission on Human and Peoples' Rights, the Council of Europe Committee on AI, the Club de Madrid, the European Commission and the European Parliament, the G7 and the G20, the Global Partnership on AI, the Government of Colombia, the National Security Commission on AI (US), the National AI Advisory Committee (US), the Organization of American States, and others.
+The Center for AI and Digital Policy (CAIDP), of which Rotenberg is president, aims to promote a better society, more fair, more just — "a world where technology promotes broad social inclusion based on fundamental rights, democratic institutions, and the rule of law."
+CAIDP has provided AI policy advice to many organizations around the world, including the African Commission on Human and Peoples' Rights, the Council of Europe, the Club de Madrid, the European Commission and the European Parliament, the G7 and the G20, the Global Partnership on AI, the Government of Colombia, the Hiroshima AI Process, the International Bar Association, the OECD, the Organization of American States, the US Office of Science and Technology Policy, and many others.

-In 2020, CAIDP published "Artificial Intelligence and Democratic Values," a comprehensive review of AI policies and practices in 30 nations.
-CAIDP publishes weekly the CAIDP Update, and hosts monthly Conversations with AI policy experts, authors, and artists.
-Speakers have included Shalini Kantayya (the director of Coded Bias), Cade Metz (the author of Genius Makers), and Gregor Strojin (the President of the CAHAI).
-In 2021, CAIDP launched the first AI policy clinic and issued certificates to those who completed a course in AI policy analysis.